Date of Degree

 Copyright 2012 Lawrence Robert Gray

 Gray, Lawrence Robert.
-"Detailed characterization of the urea channel urei from helicobacter pylori." dissertation, University of Iowa, 2012.
+"Detailed characterization of the urea channel urei from helicobacter pylori."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.